tapdata/tapdata-docs/docs/prerequisites/postgresql.md

 [PostgreSQL](https://www.postgresql.org/) is a powerful open-source object-relational database management system (ORDBMS)

-This document will introduce how to connect PostgreSQL as a data source in the Atlas-View platform
+This document will introduce how to connect PostgreSQL as a data source in the TapView platform

 ```mdx-code-block
 import Tabs from '@theme/Tabs';